-An International Fieldwork Placement in the MScOT Program is an optional way to achieve course credit for one of the required fieldwork placements in the OT Program (i.e. OT 862 and/or OT 847 or OT 877).
+An International Fieldwork Placement in the MScOT Program is an optional way to achieve course credit for one of the required fieldwork placements in the OT Program (i.e. OT 862, OT847 and/or OT877).
 It is recognized that International Placements provide students with a unique opportunity to develop clinical skills, while also combining learning in the areas of global education and cultural diversity.
 That being said, the safety of all students on an international clinical placement is of paramount importance and the University has a responsibility to help manage the risks associated with International Placements.